MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Label advanced settings follow the same logic for precedence: When a label is in multiple label policies and that label has advanced settings, the last advanced setting is applied according to the order of the policies in the admin center.

 Label policy advanced settings are applied in the reverse order: With one exception, the advanced settings from the first policy are applied, according to the order of the policies in the admin center.
-The exception is the advanced setting *OutlookDefaultLabel*, which sets a different default label for Outlook.
-For this label policy advanced setting only, the last setting is applied according to the order of the policies in the admin center.

 #### Available advanced settings for label policies